Marcin-Lach/javsc/diary/README.md

 - [Every UI Node Explained in 12 Minutes](https://www.youtube.com/watch?v=sPfoZy-cW-E)
 - new scene which will be used to control Options

+### Day #33 In-game Pause menu with option to quit, restart, go to settings
+- modified HUD scene to contain few buttons for in-game pause menu

 ---

 ## Future

-### Day # In-game Pause menu with option to quit, restart, go to settings
+### Day # Add Options to In-game Pause menu
+- add as a child of current scene

 ### Day # set up code cleanup/styling tooling